robinboncoeur/ArtAndAGI/docs/Emily/MetaphorWriting.md

 ---

-## 🌷 In short

-You’re not wrong to use fabric.
+🌷 In short, you’re not wrong to use fabric.
 You’re just one layer too abstract in how you’re describing it.
 Stay in the world.
 Trust the hands.
 Let the metaphor come from **practice, not poetry**.

 ---